SulizLina/Heart-Disease/heartdisease.md

              ellipse.type = "norm", geom = "point", stand = FALSE,
              palette = "jco", ggtheme = theme_classic())
 ```
+The better the clusters are separated from each other, the more optimal the value of K is.
+If the value of K is 2, there will be some overlap between certain values.
 ####Average silhouette
 ```{r}
 sil <- silhouette(km$cluster, dist(dataset))